odoe/learn-dojo/posts/intro-dojo-i18n.md

 !(https://codesandbox.io/embed/dojo-i18n-v6-j3pbj?fontsize=14&hidenavigation=1&theme=light)

-One thing I should point out, when building our application, make sure ou listyour locales in our `.dojorc` so that Dojo can build our language bundles for us.
+One thing I should point out, when building our application, make sure we list our locales in the `.dojorc` so that Dojo can build our language bundles for us.

 ```json
 {